yi-ge/node-pdf-printer/README.md

 import NodePdfPrinter from 'node-pdf-printer' import path from 'path'

-NodePdfPrinter.listPrinter('en-US') // List all printer name.
+NodePdfPrinter.listPrinter('en-US') // Returns a promise with the array of printer names, this isn't a mandatory step

 const array = ['C:\\abc\\a.pdf', path.resolve('./<your project folder>/some-pdf.pdf')]